Lynwood Ingham

 Prior Knowledge of Korea

-Lynwood Ingham was in high school when the Korean War broke out, but he wasn't taught about Korea at school.
-Instead, he was kept in the loop because his older brother, Walter Ingham Jr., was fighting in the Korean War as a Marine.
-The brothers didn't speak much about the Korean War when Walter Ingham returned from the war because that's when Lynwood Ingham went away on active duty.
+Lynwood Ingham remembers being in high school when the Korean War broke out, but he was not taught about Korea at school.
+He describes being in the loop because his older brother, Walter Ingham Jr., was fighting in the Korean War as a Marine.
+He recalls that his brother did not speak much about the Korean War when he returned from the war.

 Share YouTube: